Tournaments With a Purpose

 The 2014 tournament series was such a success that the triad of professionals decided to make it a business.
 They had proven the ability to host multiple tournaments, at different locations, without overlooking the mistakes that commonly occur.
 In order to expand tournaments across the southern portion of the United States, former coach Mike Trahan joined the team.
 Trahan has played, coached, and scouted in roughly 2/3rds of the fifty states and knows what it takes to host a quality event that provides exposure for the athletes.
 Mike brings an extensive knowledge of recruiting, a strong collegiate network, and an undeniable passion for the game of baseball.

-The combination of four professionals, and their attention to the detail, drew such a following that the tournament series had formed a Dynasty of coaches and athletes around the diamond, and so formed – Diamond Dynasty (2D) Sports.
+The combination of five professionals, and their attention to the detail, drew such a following that the tournament series had formed a Dynasty of coaches and athletes around the diamond, and so formed – Diamond Dynasty (2D) Sports.